direnv/direnv.vim/README.md

 #### `g:direnv_auto`

-It will not execute `DirenvExport` automatically in setting `let g:direnv_auto = 0`.
+It will not execute `DirenvExport` automatically if `let g:direnv_auto = 0`.

 ### `EditDirenvrc`